-Whether you are new to angling or wanting to renew your licence for another year, now is the time to get that renewal ready.
+Whether you are new to angling or want to renew your licence for another year, now is the time to get that renewal ready.
 This guide to Fishing Rod Licences will answer the common queries beginner and returning anglers deal with when purchasing a licence.

 A rod licence gives you the legal right to use a fishing rod or pole in the UK.
 To find out about rod licences elsewhere in Europe, you can find more information on Fishinglicense.eu